 Dance – passion of the spirit

-Our modern lifestyles are freedom sappers we spend our whole lives ‘living in a box’ world.
-One comedian put it this way; we go to work in a box car, or box public transport, sit in front of our box computer in our box office then return home and sit in front of the box eating our box dinner.
-Unless you chose dance as a profession there is little time for it in your everyday life.
+Our modern lifestyles are freedom sappers, we spend our whole lives ‘living in a box’ world.
+One comedian put it this we; we go to work in a box car, or box public trans[port, sit in front of our box computer in our ‘box office’ then return home and sit in front of ‘the box’ eating our ‘box dinner.

-In some parts of the world there are still some tribal people who continue their dance practices working with mother nature but here in the west we struggle to fit any kind of dance into our everyday lives.
-Yet that nature is still built into us, you notice it on a friday night in late night music venues after one too many vodka’s the body begins to move inhibitions freed.
+In some parts of the world, there are still some tribal people who continue their dance practices working wit mother nature but here in the west we struggle to fit any kind of dance into our every day lives.

 You may also like